 In general, we will discuss any safeguarding and child protection concerns with parents / carers before approaching other agencies, and will seek their consent to making a referral to another agency.
-Appropriate staff will approach parents/carers after consultation with the Designated Safeguarding Lead.
-However, there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.
+Appropriate staff will approach parents / carers after consultation with the Designated Safeguarding Lead.
+However there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.

-Parents/carers will be informed about our safeguarding policy through the school website (www.beechhillprimary.com), the school prospectus (supplementary information) Parent Mail, newsletters etc.
+Parents / carers will be informed about our safeguarding policy through: the school booklet, our website.